SFDR Sustainability-related disclosures

 ESG data is collected from a variety of sources, including:

-• Publicly available data from company sustainability reports, annual reports, news articles, policies, and websites;
+- Publicly available data from company sustainability reports, annual reports, news articles, policies, and websites;

-• Third party data providers; and
+- Third party data providers; and

-• Directly from investee companies, during engagements with companies, including meetings, and site visits.
+- Directly from investee companies, during engagements with companies, including meetings, and site visits.

 Data is collected and processed in-house.
 The data fields are initially populated using third party data providers, where available.
 The Investment Manager then reviews publicly available ESG data available from each company and works to verify the existing data entries and assess data quality.
 This is done while paying close attention to the units of quantitative data and representative time-period.
-Any inconsistencies are recorded and investigated as appropriate.
+Material inconsistencies are recorded and investigated as appropriate.
 Investee company data is reviewed in the context of its commodity peer group which helps identify any outliers for further investigation.
 The Investment Manager does not estimate company data or use estimations from third party data providers.

 Limitations to methodologies and data

 In evaluating an investment, the Investment Team is in some instances reliant upon information and data that is incomplete, inaccurate, or unavailable.
 The limitations on the availability and accuracy of ESG data can stem from varying factors.
 This includes lack of public disclosure (e.g., specific unrequired regulatory filings or reports) by a company and differences in regulatory requirements across jurisdictions that limit the consistency and comparability of ESG data.
-The Fund expects evolving regulations to further support the quality and availability of ESG data and disclosures over time.
+The Sub-Fund expects evolving regulations to further support the quality and availability of ESG data and disclosures over time.

 Due diligence

 Due diligence is conducted across the lifecycle of the investments.
 The engagement activities are detailed in the section below, and includes meeting with company management, attending site visits, and conducting additional due diligence.
 The Investment Manager monitors investee company news and publicity and maintains a record of sustainability related articles and social media releases.
-The Investment Manager attends industry webinars and conferences which offer benchmarking capabilities for investee company performance across the environmental characteristics promoted by the Fund.
+The Investment Manager attends industry webinars and conferences which offer benchmarking capabilities for investee company performance across the environmental characteristics promoted by the Sub-Fund.

 The proprietary methodologies conducted by the Investment Manager are internally audited annually to assess the reproducibility of the outputs.
 This includes reviewing the annual ESG scoring process and avoided carbon emissions assessment.
 The Investment Manager may revisit and reconduct the assessments more frequently if new information becomes available whereby the existing outputs no longer appropriately represent the performance of the investee company.
-Amendments are internally audited and records are maintained.
+Amendments are internally audited, and records are maintained.

 Engagement policies

-The Investment Manager is an active manager and meets at least twice annually with the management of investee companies, and more typically, on a quarterly basis.
+The Investment Manager is an active manager and meets at least twice annually with the management of investee companies and, more typically, on a quarterly basis.
 The Investment Manager attends site visits to the assets of investee companies where appropriate.
 The Investment Manager: i) engages in a proxy voting service; ii) reviews all votes and recommendations; and iii) may engage with company management as deemed appropriate.

 Proxy voting is an important component of ongoing monitoring and engagement across the lifecycle of investments.
 The Investment Manager: i) reviews each proxy voting recommendation; and ii) may vote against management or proxy voting provider recommendations where the Investment Manager does not believe its environmental, social or governance practice expectations are appropriately represented.

 The Investment Manager has a divestment procedure in place.
 If an investment subject to the binding criteria violates the binding criteria as explained in the methodology section above, the Investment Manager conducts a divestment assessment.
-The assessment considers any information published by the company or media concerning the violation.
+The assessment considers information published by the company or media concerning the violation.
 Where appropriate, the assessment involves direct communication with the company.
 The timeframe for divestment is determined on a case-by-case basis if divestment is the outcome of the divestment assessment.
 Active management divestment can be considered an action of last resort depending on the circumstances and after a thorough evaluation.

 Designated reference benchmark

 The MSCI ACWI Metals and Mining Index is not constructed with the consideration of the attainment of the environmental characteristics, and no separate ESG reference benchmark has been specified by the Investment Manager.
-The Investment Manager calculates the avoided carbon emissions profile of its financial performance benchmark (as per above) to compare to the avoided emissions profile of the Fund.
-This is used to assess the attainment of one of the Fund’s environmental characteristics.
+The Investment Manager calculates the avoided carbon emissions profile of its financial performance benchmark (as per above) to compare to the avoided emissions profile of the Sub-Fund.
+This is used to assess the attainment of one of the Sub-Fund’s environmental characteristics.